 Default: This selects the best performing option for your hardware.
-In fact it favours 'Fill padding' except for PPC 2000 system.
+In fact it favours 'Fill padding'.

-Airspace transparency : If enabled, then airspaces are filled transparently.
+Airspace transparency\ : If enabled, then airspaces are filled transparently.

 This page also has a Colours and a Filter buttons which can be used to review or change the colours/patterns used by each airspace class, and whether each airspace class will be filtered out of warnings and/or display.
 Depending on the airspace transparency setting it is no longer needed to define patterns.
 The availability of transparency relies on the capabilities of the used hardware and may differ.